 Light snacks for children are allowed on campus as long as they are enjoyed responsibly in designated areas.
 For the safety of the animals, disposable straws are not allowed (so leave that juice box behind).

 Other outside foods, coolers, and picnics are allowed only in the Picnic Dome located by the parking deck across the entrance.

-Strollers and Wheelchairs: Being accessible for all is one of the museum’s highest priorities.
-As such, the entire campus – indoor and out — is easily navigable via strollers and wheelchairs.
-Additionally, five manual wheelchairs are available on loan for free on a first-come first-serve basis.
-Strollers are also available for rent (single $2/day, double $4/day) on a first-come first-serve basis.
+Accessibility for all is one of the museum’s highest priorities.
+As such, the entire campus — indoors and out — is easy to navigate via strollers and wheelchairs.
+Additionally, five manual wheelchairs are available on loan for free on a first-come, first-serve basis.
+Strollers are also available for rent (single $2/day, double $4/day) on a first-come, first-serve basis.

 Let the Adventure Begin

 Simply put, it’s almost impossible to enjoy everything that the museum offers in one visit.
 The best thing to do is to review the museum campus map and exhibits information online before your arrival and seek out sites your group might enjoy the most on the day you plan to visit.